 Risk assessments

-The new rules state that you must conduct an assessment before initiating any high-risk data practices as of April 1, 2028.
-A data processing activity counts as a high risk when it involves either:
+The new rules require you to conduct an assessment before initiating any high-risk data processing activity.
+A data processing activity counts as high risk when it involves either:

 - Selling or sharing of personal information